lunduniversity/introprog-scalalib/PUBLISH.md

   - commit all changes and push and *then* create a github release with the packaged jar uploaded to https://github.com/lunduniversity/introprog-scalalib/releases
   - Publish the jar to the course home page at http://cs.lth.se/lib using  `sh publish-jar.sh`
   - Publish updated docs to the course home page at http://cs.lth.se/api using script `sh publish-doc.sh`
   - Copy the introprog-scalalib/src the workspace subdir at https://github.com/lunduniversity/introprog to enable eclipse project generation with internal dependency of projects using `sh publish-workspace.sh`.
-Then run `sbt eclipse` in that repo and `sh package.sh` to create `workspace.zip` etc. TODO: For the future it would be nice to have another repo introprog-workspace and factor out code to that repo and solve the problem of dependency between latex code and the workspace.
+Then run `sbt eclipse` IN THAT repo and `sh package.sh` to create `workspace.zip` etc. TODO: For the future it would be **nice** to have another repo introprog-workspace and factor out code to that repo and solve the problem of dependency between latex code and the workspace.

 3. In `sbt` run `publishedSigned`